 Call for Book Reviewers

-The aim of our upcoming issue, Aigne Vol. 8, is to engage with the theme of “Crisis: Predicament and Potential” in diverse ways.
+The aim of our upcoming issue, Aigne Vol. 9, is to engage with the theme of “Liminality: Transitions and Marginalities” in diverse ways.
 This has led to the following selection of books for review:

-Books not listed above may also be considered for review.
-If you have a request, send an email stating intent to email@example.com by August 9th.
+Books not listed above may be considered for review.
+If you have a request, send an email stating intent to email@example.com by July 18th.
 The statement of intent should include an abstract of the book and a sentence or two detailing its relevance to the theme.
 Please title your email “Book Review Request: Surname, Forename” and attach an up-to-date Resume/CV.

-All queries may be directed to Editor-in-Chief, Ciarán Kavanagh, at firstname.lastname@example.org.
+All queries may be directed to Editor-in-Chief, Marina Durnin, at firstname.lastname@example.org.

 Aigne (“Mind”) is a peer-reviewed online postgraduate journal that falls under the auspices of the Graduate School of the College of Arts, Celtic Studies and Social Sciences at University College Cork, Cork, Ireland.
 The journal is scheduled to release Issue 9 in Winter of 2021/22.